-Ameren Illinois applies assumed "switching rates" to the total system load forecast to remove the load to be served by bundled hourly pricing (Power Smart Pricing or Rider HSS) and Alternative Retail Electric Suppliers, including municipal aggregation.90 Ameren Illinois establishes the current customer switching trend line utilizing actual switching data by customer class.
-Qualitative judgment is used to make adjustments.
+Ameren Illinois applies assumed "switching rates" to the total system load forecast to remove the load to be served by bundled hourly pricing (Power Smart Pricing or Rider HSS) and Alternative Retail Electric Suppliers, including municipal aggregation.
+91 Ameren Illinois establishes the current customer switching trend line utilizing actual switching data by customer class.
+Qualitative judgment is used to make adjustments to the switching trend line.
 The portion of the forecasted load attributed to Rider HSS, municipal aggregation customers, and other ARES customers, is subtracted from the total system load forecast.
 The result is the forecasted load to be supplied by Ameren Illinois.